157239n/graphfitter/readme.md

 ![](screenshot.png)

-A service that allows you to paste in a graph, set the axes, add in multiple series and fit them to polynomials
+A service at [graphfitter.com](https://graphfitter.com) that allows you to paste in a graph, set the axes, add in multiple series and fit them to polynomials

 ## Features